ashleybaxter/iamashley/_posts/2016-04-13-using-third-party-platforms-to-build-a-business.markdown

 Just recently, one of the insurers I was an affiliate for ceased their partner program entirely.
 This is why I'd discourage people from hosting their blog on <a href="https://medium.com/">Medium</a>, or centering their marketing strategy around <a href="https://www.producthunt.com/">Product Hunt</a>, or building a business selling another company's product.

-When you build your business on top of someone else’s platform, rather than building your own, you've given up control.
+When you build your business on top of someone else’s platform, rather than building your own, you're giving up control.

 If the conditions change or the platform disappears altogether, you're screwed.
 Using third-party platforms may be the quickest way to getting started, but it's also the quickest way to go out of business.